M-o-a-T/moat/README.md

 This does include the ESP8266, if barely.

-On most MCUs there is not enough RAM to load the MoaT support code, which is admittedly rather large.
-Thus, you need to build a version of MicroPython that includes the MoaT modules.
-Fortunately this is not difficult.
+On most MCUs there is not enough RAM to load the MoaT support code.
+Thus, you need to build a version of MicroPython that includes the MoaT modules in Flash.
+The installer script uses MoaT's MicroPython fork to build the required binaries.

 ## Principle of Operation

 Each controller runs a main task which loads some applications.
 These apps
-might do something locally, e.g. let a LED blink or poll a button, or they provide a link to a remote system.
+might do something locally, e.g. let a LED blink or poll a button, provide a link to a remote system, or call other apps for high-level functions.

-The "moat micro run" command runs the MoaT controller on "standard" CPython;
-tested on Linux, but might work elsewhere.

 Apps are connected hierarchically.
-They send messages to each other; these messages might result in a reply ("read this temperature").
+They can send messages to each other;
+a message may return a reply ("read this temperature").

 Multiple replies ("read this temperature every ten seconds") are supported.

 All app-related code is written in async Python.
-We use anyio on the multiplexer and native asyncio on the MCUs; a shallow compatibility layer ensures that most code can be shared on both.
+We use ``anyio`` on the multiplexer and native asyncio on the MCUs; a shallow compatibility layer ensures that most code can be shared.

-As of version 1.20, MicroPython doesn't support taskgroups, which are essential for structuring large applications.
-Our version includes support for them.

 ## Installation

 See "INSTALL".

+### MicroPython

+Our fork of MicroPython is kept up-to-date with the official release.
+It contains a couple of improvements:

+* Taskgroups are essential for structuring large async applications.
+Our version includes support for them.

+* Our version does not require submodules to be located below the same path as their parent modules.

+* We include a ``_hash`` module, which contains a mapping of hashes for the source code of the modules included in Flash.

+The latter two changes allow you to selectively update single packages, while the rest of the system continues to run from code "frozen" into flash.
+This saves on RAM usage and/or Flash cycles, particularly when debugging.

 ## MoaT.micro Commands